DISTRHO/Cardinal/docs/CARDINAL-MODULES.md

 ![screenshot](Module_Ildaeil.png)

 [Ildaeil](https://github.com/DISTRHO/Ildaeil) is a mini-plugin host based on [Carla](https://kx.studio/Applications:Carla).
-This is Cardinal/Rack module of Ildaeil with 2 audio IO.
+This is a Cardinal/Rack module of Ildaeil with 2 audio IO.

 Currently Ildaeil supports (Carla) internal and LV2 plugins.
 More plugin support will be added in future releases.